Quick Start Guide

 API Credentials & Authentication

-is like its password, and as such should be kept private and should be changed from time to time.
-Both values are automatically generated by Arcadia and together they are used to authenticate every API request.
-To pass us these two values, you'll use HTTP Basic Auth.
-How to do this is described in detail on our API Security page.
+Each App has an appId and an appKey.
+The appId is equivalent to your application's username.
+The appKey is like its password and, as such, should be kept private and changed periodically.
+Both values are automatically generated by Arcadia, and together they are used to authenticate every API request.
+To pass these two values to us, you'll use HTTP Basic Auth.
+This process is described in detail on our API Security page.

 curl -u APP_ID:APP_KEY https://api.genability.com/rest/echo/hello

-... which should return the following ...
+This should return the following:

 {"status":"success","count":1,"type":null,"results":["Hello World","Hello World!"]}

-Understanding the response
+Understanding the Response

-All our REST APIs return Javascript Object Notation (JSON).
-In addition, all our REST APIs return a response in a standard "envelope" that has the main results in the results
+All our REST APIs return JavaScript Object Notation (JSON).
+Additionally, all our REST APIs return a response in a standard "envelope" that contains the main results in the results property, in a structure specific to that endpoint (for example, a simple array with the string "Hello World" for this endpoint).

 {